How To: Remove Concrete Stains

 To remove this type of stain from concrete:

 - Pour one-eighth of a cup of liquid dishwashing detergent into a spray bottle, then top off the bottle with warm water and shake well.

 - Spray the concrete stains with the soap solution, let it sit for 10 minutes, and then scrub with a stiff nylon brush.

 - Once the stain lifts, hose the area until the spot is completely gone.

 How to Remove Pet Stains from Concrete

-To treat any lingering odor, use an oxygenated enzyme pet stain cleaner, which you’ll find at just about any pet store or home improvement center.
+To treat any lingering odor, use an oxygenated enzyme pet stain cleaner (view example on Amazon).
 Some enzyme cleaners come ready to use, others require mixing per the instructions on the label.
 Spray the entire affected area, and continue to spray as needed to keep the concrete wet for at least an hour.
 Rinse with water and let the spot air dry, repeating if necessary.